 We reject using composite indicators and making trade-offs across themes.
-Within themes, however, we open up the possibility for using composite indicators and for making trade-offs between the sub-indicators for two reasons: first, because available composite indicators (e.g. the Human Development Index) better capture the multidimensional nature of the themes (e.g. a set of capabilities); second, because we believe that the advantage of using composite indicators that build on an implicit trade-off between sub-indicators is greater than the disadvantage of allowing for such trade-offs.
+Within themes, however, we open up the possibility for using composite indicators and for making trade-offs between the sub-indicators for two reasons.
+First, because available composite indicators (e.g. the human development index) better capture the multidimensional nature of the themes (e.g. a set of capabilities).
+Second, because we believe that the advantage of using composite indicators which build on an implicit trade-off between sub-indicators are greater than the disadvantage of allowing for such trade-offs.
 However, we acknowledge that striving for more or less independent, one-issued indicators for each theme would be preferable.